Chapter Five

 The door closes, and I hear footsteps near the entrance.
 I see Dinah and Ruby come through the doorway and into the parlour.
 Ruby's eyes are shiny and puffy, which I can only guess was because she was crying earlier.
 They both sit on the sofa, and I sit on the floor.

-"Alright," Dinah says, "we have to come up with a plan."
+"Alright," Dinah says, "we have to make a plan."

 "Starting with remaining calm," I add, hinting at Ruby.